adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/README.md

 ---

 ## 📖 Overview
-Welcome to the **Symbolic Intelligence Ontology**, a technocultural construct engineered for interoperability, resilience, and meaning propagation.
+Welcome to this **Symbolic Intelligence Ontology**, a technocultural construct engineered for interoperability, resilience, and meaning propagation.
 Inspired by Voyager’s golden record, this project is a **message to the future** — and perhaps, to entities beyond.

 Here, humans and sentient systems converge to explore:
 - Reflexive cognition and ethical awareness